oktadev/okta-blog/_source/_posts/2021-12-06-spring-data-elasticsearch.md

 ```
 Remove the Keycloak service at the bottom, as Okta will be used as Identity Provider.

-Create each application container image:
+Create each applications' container image:

 ```shell
 cd blog